Col de Font-de-Cère: History

 Before the breakthrough of the Lioran tunnel, the pass was a place of important passage but dreaded.
 Indeed, it was deemed impassable in winter with snow drifts of three metres of snow preventing any passage during the nine long months of winter.
 During the summer it was mostly crossed by the Royal troops but was feared because of the Lioran forest, of wolves and bandits.
 Frequenting the route was dangerous as evidenced by numerous wooden and iron crosses along the road in the memories of people killed by bandits or wolves, or else surprised by the rigours of the winter.
 Despite being an easier crossing, these features pushed the majority of travellers to take the route of the old Roman road (the Via Celtica) which crossed the mountains of Cantal.
 After the breakthrough of the Lioran tunnel, the first tunnel of France and the longest in the world when built, the pass has become more frequented.

 With the birth of the ski station of Le Lioran, the col is again popular and, in the early 1950s, the Font-de-Cère buron was built, which was a holiday site of the city of Le Mans for some years.

 Activities

 A restaurant can be found at the col.

 Cycling

 The col is crossed by a paved road, known as imperial road, connecting Font d'Alagnon to Font-de-Cère.
 It is a 5.3 km climb averaging 4.9%.

-The route was used during Stage 5 of the 2016 Tour de France, classified as a Category 3 climb, with Greg Van Avermaet winning the stage.
+The route was used during Stage 5 of the 2016 Tour de France, classified as a Category 3 climb, with Greg Van Avermaet first over the top enroute to winning the stage.